awslabs/yesiscan/README.md

 carefully.
 If you specify `-` as the file path, the stdout will be used.
 This will also cause the quiet flag to be enabled.

+#### --output-type

+When run with `--output-type html` the scan results will be output in html.
+This requires that you also specify `--output-path`.

 #### --profile

 This flag may be used multiple times to enable different profiles.
 This is used